Thomasina Miers’ recipe for cherry bundt cake

 • Serves 12-14

 Heat the oven to 180C (160C fan)/ 350F/gas four.
-Using the butter wrapper (or kitchen towel), very well grease a massive bundt tin (or a 26-28cm round cake tin) with butter, then dust generously with flour and shake out the excess.
+Using the butter wrapper (or kitchen towel), grease a massive bundt tin (or a 26-28cm round cake tin) with butter, then dust generously with flour and shake out the excess.

-Put the cherries, maple syrup, superstar anise, and kirsch (if the usage of) in a small pan with a touch of water, and simmer for 4 to 5 minutes till gentle, pressing down at the cherries with a potato masher or wooden spoon to release the stones.
+Put the cherries, maple syrup, superstar anise, and kirsch (if the usage) in a small pan with a touch of water, and simmer for 4 to 5 minutes till gentle, pressing down at the cherries with a potato masher or wooden spoon to release the stones.
 Cool barely, then cast off the rocks.
-Whizz the cherries to a puree with a stick blender, then set apart.
+Whizz the cherries to a puree with a stick blender, then set them apart.

-Beat the sugar and butter in an electric powered mixer until light – 3 to 4 mins – then comprise the eggs one at a time until jumbled together.
-Next, be careful to over-beat the mixture, fold in half of the flour, the salt, almond extract, and baking powder, till just integrated, then stir in the milk.
+Beat the sugar and butter in an electric-powered mixer until light – 3 to 4 mins – then comprise the eggs one at a time until jumbled together.
+Next, be careful to over-beat the mixture, fold in half of the flour, the salt, almond extract, and baking powder till just integrated, then stir in the milk.
 Fold within the final flour, observed by using the ground almonds and lemon zest.

 And for the rest of the week.